mauserzjeh/cod-asset-importer/README.md

     - XModel - Compiled models
 - Call of Duty 4 Modern Warfare
     - XModel - Compiled models
+- Call of Duty 5 World at War
+    - XModel - Compiled models

 ## Installation & setup
 First of all, extract all the necessary game specific contents.
 Make sure to have the exact same folder structure as they have originally.